 It's a twist from tradition but a few current accounts, in their yearning to get you to switch, pay decent savings interest as loss leaders (though most rates aren't as good as they used to be).
 But take advantage and you could still earn up to 5%.
-If you've a large amount of cash to save, a couple with £79,000 can combine accounts to average just over 2% – almost double the standard easy-access account rate available now, and over eight times the Bank of England base rate.
+If you've a large amount of cash to save, a couple with £79,000 can combine accounts to average just over 2% – almost double the standard easy-access account rate available now, and four times the Bank of England base rate.

 How come banks are offering these rates?
 They're basically offering them as loss leaders – ie, products that are discounted to draw in new customers – to get you to switch to them.
 But the accounts in this guide don't require you to actually do that – you just need to open them and comply with the conditions to get interest paid.